NEVER TURN YOUR BACK ON THE OCEAN

 The famous Hawaiian swimmer, surfer and film star Duke Kahanamoku, helped popularise the motto, “Never turn your back on the ocean.”
 His reasons for promoting this old Hawaiian proverb were two fold.
 Firstly he wanted people to watch out for the physical dangers of being hit by a wave.
 Secondly he wanted mankind to show respect for the ocean.

 You may already be an avid paddle boarder/surfer/swimmer ….
-Or perhaps you are wanting to embark on a new way of living as part of the new year and new decade?
+Or perhaps you are wanting to embark on a new way of living as part of the new year?
 Either way - the paddle boarding community is all about caring and sharing, so here are our top tips to start you off on the right path.
 As we say here at The Mallorca SUP Company ….

 “BE MORE DUKE”